slevithan/oniguruma-parser/src/optimizer/README.md

 Created by [Steven Levithan](https://github.com/slevithan).
 If you want to support this project, I'd love your help by contributing improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.

-The optimizer module was partly inspired by [regexp-tree](https://github.com/DmitrySoshnikov/regexp-tree), which includes an optimizer for JavaScript regexes.
+Inspiration for the optimizer module included [regexp-tree](https://github.com/DmitrySoshnikov/regexp-tree), which includes an optimizer for JavaScript regexes.

 MIT License.